NoriSte/bitcoin-address-soft-regex-validation/README.md

 It's bases on some resources like [this one](http://mokagio.github.io/tech-journal/2014/11/21/regex-bitcoin.html), [this one](https://stackoverflow.com/a/48643915) and mixed together on [Regex101](https://regex101.com/r/v0g6bv/1).

 It has no dependencies and it's a single-function package, check the `index.js` file to copy the code and avoid adding one more dependency if you want.

+Last but not least: it's written in TypeScript.